 The as well – symbolizes power and dominance due to its natural character, might, and survival instincts.‘s admirable form is unrivaled and distinctive.
 This glorious – the , the , and

 back designs – whether a or more abstract style – can also symbolize grace, force, and pureness of spirit.
 Drawn on the back, it’s as if the has room to fly high and survey all that is beneath it.

 12. Eye of Providence & Eagle Tattoos

 13. Eagle Realistic Tattoo

 16. Technical Eagle Tattoos

 Eagle Tattoo FAQs

-The eagle has been known to symbolize and/or be associated with a variety of different things.
-These include, but are not limited to: the Greek god Zeus, The United States of America, the renewal of youth and various different biblical passages, and European Coat of Arms.
+The has been known to symbolize and/or be associated with a variety of different things.
+These include, but are not limited to: the Greek god Zeus, The United States of America, the renewal of youth, various different biblical passages, and European Coat of Arms.

 The motif often shows the as a of masculinity, power, dominance, focus, and strength.

 Native Americans believed the to be the animal incarnation of The Great Spirit, and the feather was incorporated into sacred rituals and garments.